move-ton/ton-client-py/README.md

 ## Installation
 1. Create python virtual environment using `pipenv` or `virtualenv`
 2. Activate created environment
 3. Run `pip install ton-client-py`

-If you encounter problems while installing `aiounittest` just skip this step.
-It is needed only for running `asyncio` test.

 ## Tests
 1. Create python virtual environment using `pipenv` or `virtualenv` and activate it
 2. Clone git repository and enter it
-3. Run `python setup.py install`
 3. Run `python -m unittest`

 ## Client